ezzing/3DLayout-documentation/2-Integration.md

 To instantiate the ezzing3D object and start the app you need to run this lines inside your javascript code:

     var container = window.document.getElementById('ezzing3d');

-    var layout = new ezzing3D(container, {
+    var layout = new ezzing3D();

+    layout.bootstrap(container, {
         token: token,
         id: id,
         failURL: '#/fail',
         showcase: showcase
     });

+The ezzing3D contructor instance the object layout, in this object we have all the functionality to init the 3DLayout

+The function bootrap init the ezzing 3d in the container defined and with the options provided

-The attributes for this constructor are:
+The options for this function are:

 * **container**: the DOM element with id='ezzing3d'